pacs.008.001.08 XSD schema and business logic

 </Dbtr>

-A party can be identified by an organisation identification OrgId for companies or a private identification PrvtId for individuals.
-The two structures are mutually exclusive.
+Identify a party using either an organisation identification (<OrgId>) for companies or a private identification (<PrvtId>) for individuals.
+The two are mutually exclusive.

 <CdtTrfTxInf>